Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Background and Motivation

-Motivated by this, we leverage Fisher information as a task-relevance criterion.
-Unlike conventional attention mechanisms that rely on local feature similarity, Fisher information characterizes how sensitive the classification loss is to feature perturbations, directly quantifying the influence of specific feature directions on the task decision boundary.
-Leveraging this geometric tool, the proposed method can dynamically locate high-sensitivity structural feature subsets within CPG representations and selectively amplify complementary information.
+Based on this idea, this paper introduces Fisher information as the metric for task relevance.
+Unlike traditional attention mechanisms that rely on local similarity between features, Fisher information characterizes the sensitivity of feature perturbations to classification loss and can directly quantify the impact of specific feature directions on the task decision boundary.
+With the aid of this geometric tool, the proposed method can dynamically locate high-sensitivity structural feature subsets in CPG representations, thereby achieving selective enhancement of complementary information.